No charges filed in no-knock warrant killing of Amir Locke

 MINNEAPOLIS (AP) — Minnesota prosecutors declined to file charges Wednesday against a Minneapolis police SWAT team officer who fatally shot Amir Locke while executing an early morning no-knock search warrant in a downtown apartment in February.

-Locke, 22, who was Black, was staying on a couch in the apartment when authorities entered it on Feb.
+Locke, 22, who was Black, was staying on a couch in his cousin's apartment when authorities entered it on Feb.
 2 without knocking as part of an investigation into a homicide in neighboring St. Paul.

-His parents have said that from what they saw of the police body camera footage, it appeared that their son was startled awake.
-His mother, Karen Wells, has called his death “an execution.”
-Their attorneys did not immediately respond to a request for comment.

-Locke, who was not named in the warrant, was shot seconds after authorities say he pointed a gun in the direction of officers.
-Locke's family has questioned that.
-The body camera footage shows Locke holding a gun before he was shot.

-“There is insufficient admissible evidence to file criminal charges in this case.
-Specifically, the State would be unable to disprove beyond a reasonable doubt any of the elements of Minnesota’s use-of-deadly-force statute that authorizes the use of force by Officer Hanneman,” Ellison and Freeman said in a joint statement.
+Prosecutors said body camera video showed Locke pointed a gun at Officer Mark Hanneman, justifying his use of deadly force.
+Locke's family has disputed that, arguing that the footage suggests Locke was startled awake and that he grabbed for a gun he was licensed to carry.

+Locke's mother, Karen Wells, said she was disgusted by the decision.
+Appearing at a news conference in New York with attorney Ben Crump and civil rights leader the Rev. Al Sharpton, she vowed to keep up pressure on Minneapolis city leaders, and spoke directly to Hanneman.

+“It would be unethical for us to file charges in a case in which we know that we will not be able to prevail because the law does not support the charges,” Ellison said.

 Locke's death came as three former Minneapolis police officers were on trial in federal court in St. Paul in George Floyd's killing.
 It sparked protests and a reexamination of no-knock search warrants.
-Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and on Tuesday, he formalized a new policy that will take effect Friday requiring officers to knock and wait before entering a residence.
-Some lawmakers also have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.
+Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and on Tuesday, he formalized a new policy requiring officers to knock and wait before entering a residence, with limited exceptions.
+Some lawmakers have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.

-“Amir Locke is a victim,” Ellison and Freeman said.
-"This tragedy may not have occurred absent the no-knock warrant used in this case.
+Locke's family was angry that police initially described him as a suspect, which police later said was a mistake.

+“Amir was not a suspect.
+Our investigation found no evidence that he had any role in the homicide investigation that brought the police to his door at 6:48 on Feb.
+2,” Ellison said.
+“Amir was a victim.
+He never should have been called a suspect.”

 In their applications for search warrants of the Minneapolis apartment and other locations, authorities said a no-knock warrant was necessary to protect the public and officers as they looked for guns, drugs and clothing worn by people suspected in a violent killing.
 Authorities asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
 10 killing of Otis Elder had a history of violence.

-Locke was killed seconds after the SWAT team entered the apartment where his family said he was staying.
-Body camera video shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
+Locke was killed seconds after the SWAT team entered the apartment at 6:48 a.m.
+Body camera video shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests.
 As they enter, they repeatedly shout, "Police, search warrant!"
 They also shout "Hands!" and "Get on the ground!"

 The video shows an officer kicking a sectional sofa, and Locke is seen wrapped in a comforter, holding a pistol.
 Three shots are heard and the video ends.